robertovillarejo/theme-kit/readme.md

 ## Getting started

-2. Clone this repo
+1. Clone this repo
-3. Run `npm install`
+2. Run `npm install`
-4. Run `gulp watch`
-4. Look at `index.html` (ideally with a [local development webserver](https://askubuntu.com/questions/377389/how-to-easily-start-a-webserver-in-any-folder))
+3. Run `gulp`
-5. Add any Bootstrap Sass variables into `scss/_custom-variables.scss`
+4. Add any Bootstrap Sass variables into `scss/_custom-variables.scss`
-6. Add any custom styles into `scss/_custom-styles.scss`.
+5. Add any custom styles into `scss/_custom-styles.scss`.
 You can use Bootstrap's mixins here.
-7. Repeat steps 4 to 6 until you like what you see :-)

 ## Creators